scottredig/zig-javascript-bridge/README.md

 - `i32`, `i64`, `f32`, `f64`.
 These are the only numerical types that are supported by the WASM runtime export function signature, so you must cast to one of these before passing.
 - `comptime_int`, `comptime_float`.
 These are valid as arguments, and are passed as f64 to Javascript, which is Javascript's main number type.
 - `zjb.Handle`.
 The Zig side type for referring to Javascript values.
 Most of the time this will be a Javascript object of some kind, but in some rare cases it might be something else, such as null, a Number, NaN, or undefined.
 Used as an argument, it is automatically converted into the value that is held in zjb's Javascript `_handles` map.
 When used as a return value, it is automatically added to zjb's Javascript `_handles` map.
 It is the caller's responsibility to call `release` to remove it from the `_handles` map when you're done using it.
+- `zjb.ConstHandle` as arguments but not return types.
+These values are returned by `zjb.constString`, `zjb.global`, and `zjb.fnHandle`.  `zjb.ConstHandle` works similarly to `zjb.Handle`, with a few notable exceptions: 1.
+Values are memoized upon first use on the Zig side, so they can be used any number of times without churning garbage.
+2. There is no `release` function.
+These values are intended to be around for the lifetime of your program, with reduced friction of using them.
+As the functions which produce ConstHandle values all take only comptime arguments, these cannot balloon uncontrolably at runtime.
+Some values are always defined as handles, `zjb.ConstHandle.null` is Javascript's `null`, `zjb.ConstHandle.global` is the global scope, and `zjb.ConstHandle.empty_string` is a Javascript empty string.
 - `void` is a valid type for method calls which have no return value.

+Zjb supports multiple ways to expose Zig functions to Javascript:
+- `zjb.exportFn` exposes the function with the passed name to Javascript.
+This supports `zjb.Handle`, so if you pass an object from a Javascript function, a handle will automaticlaly be created and passed into Zig.
+It is the responsibility of the Zig function being called to call `release` on any handles in its arguments at the appropriate time to avoid memory leaks.
+- `zjb.fnHandle` uses `zjb.exportFn` and additionally returns a `zjb.ConstHandle` to that function.
+This can be used as a callback argument in Javascript functions.
+- Zig's `export` keyword on functions works as it always does in WASM, but doesn't support `zjb.Handle` correctly.

 A few extra notes:

 `zjb.string([]const u8)` decodes the slice of memory as a utf-8 string, returning a Handle.
 The string will NOT update to reflect changes in the slice in Zig.

+`zjb.global` will be set to the value of that global variable the first time it is called.
+As it is intended to be used for Javascript objects or classes defined in the global scope, that usage will be safe.
+For example, `console`, `document` or `Map`.
+If you use it to retrieve a value or object you've defined in Javascript, ensure it's defined before your program runs and doesn't change.

 The \_ArrayView functions (`i8ArrayView`, `u8ArrayView`, etc) create the respective JavaScript typed array backed by the same memory as the Zig WASM instance.